C-Naoki/dotfiles/README.md

 💙 If you like this dotfiles, give it a ⭐ and share it with friends!

 ## ✉️ Contact
-💥 For questions or issues, feel free to open an [issue](https://github.com/C-Naoki/dotfiles/issues).
+💥 If you have any questions or encounter issues, feel free to open an [issue](https://github.com/C-Naoki/dotfiles/issues).
 I appreciate your feedback and look forward to hearing from you!